PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Experiments

 \subsection{Estimate learning rates}

-For training deep neural networks, learning rate is the first and foremost important parameter as a smaller learning rate requires more training time since only a small change of weights are updated after each epoch whereas a larger learning rate makes training more rapid but also causes more instability.
+For training deep neural networks, the learning rate is one of the most important hyper-parameter as the learning rate decides the amount of gradient to be back propagated or how fast the network moves towards minima.
+A smaller learning rate requires more training time since only a small change of weights is updated after each epoch whereas a larger learning rate makes training more rapid but also causes more instability.
 Usually, a shallow method would try out some learning rates and check which one yields a better performance.
-In contrast, an advanced method would run a scan where a learning rate is increased linearly from a low to a high value (a.k.a learning rate range test).
+In contrast, an advanced method would scan from a low to a high value stopping once the Loss increases above a certain threshold (a.k.a learning rate range test)~\cite{smith2017cyclical}.

 Figure ~\ref{fig:lr_scan} shows results of this learning range test using three different ConvNets namely Inception-v3, EfficientNet-B0 and MobileNet-v1 on Cifar-10 dataset.